revned77/mapping-tools/README.md

 This is a tool I wrote almost 10 years ago and rewrote a couple of times afterward.
 It slices up an image into unique tiles and then reassembles them.
 It's marginally useful for finding mistakes in tile-based maps or for making sweeping changes.

+### vgmaps-rss
+Not a mapping tool, but this is a quick-and-dirty scraper I wrote to turn VGMaps news updates into an RSS feed.